Mosamorphing/WTF-React/06_States/readme.md

 For everytime we click on the increment button, we see immediately on the screen that the count has increased.
 Using `setCount` ensures that React knows about the change and re-renders the component.
 When `setCount` is called, React automatically re-renders the component, updating the displayed count value in the <p> element.
 Just like we update a number in this case, the state setter can manipulate a string, object, and even arrays as well.

 You might be wondering, how this applies in an application that people use in their day-to-day activities, because in reality, no one wants to use an app that just makes them click on a button and then add a number to an existing number.
-This brings us to a more robust use of state which we will learn in the next chapter.
+This brings us to a more robust use of state which we will learn in the next lecture.

+# Summary

+In this lecture, we learnt what hooks are, what the most-used hook is, and we also examined how to use states to store and update a counter.

+# Exercise

+Initiate a state as an empty string, then go ahead to update the state value by setting it to your name.
+Now go get your hands dirty!